tc39/proposal-ses/README.md

 shadow the corresponding objects from their parent realm, the spawned environment is not a fully faithful emulation of standard ECMAScript.
-However, these breaks in the illusion are a necessary price of avoiding identity discontinuities between realms spawned from a common parent.
+However, these breaks in the illusion are a necessary price of avoiding identity discontinuities between lightweight realms spawned from a common parent.
 We have chosen these breaks carefully to be compatible with virtually all code not written specifically to test standards conformance.

 This proposal by itself is not adequate to polyfill intrinsics like `%ArrayPrototype%` that can be reached by syntax.
-Spawning a descendant realm using only the API proposed here, a polyfill can replace what object is looked up by the expression `Array.prototype`, but the expression `[]` will still evaluate to an array that inherits from the `%ArrayPrototype%` instrinsic of the parent realm.
-This is obviously inadequate, but is best addressed by moving the rest of the [old Realm API proposal](https://gist.github.com/dherman/7568885) towards standardization in a separate proposal.
+Spawning a descendant realm using only the API proposed here, a polyfill can replace what object is looked up by the expression `Array.prototype`.
+However, the expression `[]` will still evaluate to an array that inherits from the `%ArrayPrototype%` instrinsic of the root realm.
+This is obviously inadequate, but is best addressed by moving the rest of the
+[old Realm API proposal](https://gist.github.com/dherman/7568885) towards standardization in a separate proposal.
+It will add the needed methods for manipulating the binding of intrinsics.

 ### Mobile code example